Posted 09.10.2020

 Simply putting your phone in another room, on aeroplane mode or even ‘forgetting’ it at home can be an easy way to enjoy some time offline.
 The more you do this, the easier it’ll become and you’ll find yourself enjoying a meal out, walk in the park and time with friends even more without your phone.

 We are all guilty of some late-night scrolling in bed but this can have a really negative impact on our sleep.
 Even a quick check on social media at night can engage your brain and delay the onset of sleep.
 Set some healthy boundaries around screens and sleep such as scheduling a ‘wind-down’ mode an hour before bed.
-Try sleeping with your phone on the other side of your bedroom or in another room so you aren’t tempted to reach for it in the night.
+Sleep experts recommend keeping your phone out of reach, possibly in another room, to avoid late-night temptation.

 Talk to an expert today or call us on 01332 493766